All Blogs

 FDA Food Code

-The FDA Food Code includes best practices to ensure safe food handling and human consumption.
+The FDA Food Code includes best practices to guarantee safe food handling and human consumption.
 It serves as a model for state and local health regulations.

 Most states and food manufacturers use this code to develop their own food safety rules and align with national food regulatory policy.